 Many of us spend most of our time with smartphones, scrolling through social media apps, Streaming YouTube and Netflix, listening to songs, and much more!
-All these activities required active Internet Connectivity, utilities display power, uses ram, required processing power, and much more which led the mobile to consume more battery and hence draining it quickly.
+All these activities required active Internet Connectivity, utilities display power, ram, required processing power, and much more which led the mobile to consume more battery and hence drain it quickly.
 However, if your phone battery seems to drain faster than ever before, don’t immediately assume you need to exchange it.
 As the culprit might be in internal software, such as some Battery Drainage apps, some kind of battery drainage bug, etc. So what apps are draining my battery?
 In this article, we will show you how to check what apps are draining your battery fast on Android.
 And ways to prevent your battery from draining.

 What apps are draining my battery?

 You can always find those apps that drain the battery out of your phone and you can even stop those apps and extend battery life on your phone.
-Here we will tell you serval ways to find such apps which drain the battery on your Android phone.
-The battery information screen is a part of your android system that can be accessed via settings.
+Here we will tell you serval ways to find such apps that drain the battery on your Android phone.
+The battery information screen is a part of your Android system that can be accessed via settings.
 But if you don’t see the detailed usage on your phone, you can always rely on third-party apps.

 How To Open Battery Usage Screen Via Settings

-- Open the Settings on your android phone
+- Open the Settings on your Android phone

 - Scroll and find the battery option here.
 Once you find it, tap on it.
 Or there is a search bar on the top of settings, tap on it and search “battery.”
 In the results, you will see the battery option.
 Tap on it, and you will get to the battery settings section.